Directed differentiation of human induced pluripotent stem cells into mature kidney podocytes and establishment of a Glomerulus Chip

 Primary glomerular endothelial cells (GEnCs) is an important tool for studying glomerulosclerotic mechanisms and in drug development.
-Primary GEnCs are commonly cultured either on gelatin or plasma-derived fibronectin coated surfaces, yet neither of the substrates are a major component of the healthy mature GBM.
+Primary GEnCs are commonly cultured either on gelatin or plasma-derived fibronectin-coated surfaces, yet neither of the substrates is a major component of the healthy mature GBM.
 Here, the authors set out to establish a simple, reproducible model of quiescent hGEnC monolayer in vitro by determining the best commercially available ECM substrate- recombinant human laminin (rhLN)- 521, -511, -111, fibronectin (FN), collagen type IV and collagen I - based Attachment Factor.
 All ECM matrices except recombinant human laminin 111 (rhLN111) supported comparable cell proliferation.
-Laminin-521, laminin-511 and FN were best at supporting hGEnC attachment and spreading.
+Laminin-521, laminin-511, and FN were best at supporting hGEnC attachment and spreading.
 Culturing hGEnCs on rhLN521, rhLN511 or fibronectin resulted in a physiologically relevant barrier to 70 kDa dextrans which was 82 % tighter than that formed on collagen type IV.
 Furthermore, only hGEnCs cultured on rhLN521 or rhLN511 showed plasma-membrane localized zonula occludens-1 and vascular endothelial cadherin indicative of proper tight and adherens junctions.
-The authors recommendations based on the results are that hGEnCs is best cultured on the mature glomerular basement membrane laminin - rhLN521 – which, as the only commercially available ECM, promotes all of the characteristics of the quiescent hGEnC monolayer: cobblestone morphology, well-defined adherens junctions and physiological perm-selectivity.
+The authors' recommendations based on the results are that hGEnCs is best cultured on the mature glomerular basement membrane laminin - rhLN521 – which, as the only commercially available ECM, promotes all of the characteristics of the quiescent hGEnC monolayer: cobblestone morphology, well-defined adherens junctions, and physiological perm-selectivity.

 St John P.L. and Abrahamson D.R.